dylan-losey/conventions/README.md

 <img src="https://latex.codecogs.com/svg.latex?\dot{s}&space;=&space;As&space;&plus;&space;Ba" title="\dot{s} = As + Ba" />
 </p>

-where A and B are constant matrices that capture the physical properties of the system.
-The robot takes action a and observes state s.
+where *A* and *B* are constant matrices that capture the physical properties of the system.
+The robot takes action *a* and observes state *s*.

 ### Robot Convention